naduni99x/hacktitude_2023.github.io/README.md

 ### Add .gitignore

-You will note that the project code has no `.gitignore` file.
-Please add a `.gitignore` file with following content.
+You will have to note that the project code has no `.gitignore` file.
+Please add a `.gitignore` file with the following content.

 ```
 node_modules